langleyfoxall/react-dynamic-data-table/README.md

 #### Mouse Events

 For more complex interactions, such as supporting the ability to Middle-click, you can use the `onMouseUp` and `onMouseDown` events instead.
 It also adds the bootstrap `table-hover` class onto the table.
+Exposing the mouse event and current row object.

 ```JSX
 <DynamicDataTable